lextudio/sharpsnmp_docs/library/getting-started/installing-on-windows.rst

 .. note:: DES privacy provider based on Bouncy Castle would be available in 10.0.10 release.

+.. note:: Starting from 11.1.0 release, ``Lextm.SharpSnmpLib.BouncyCastle``
+   package is obsolete, and no longer published.
+You can compile your own copy using the source code from `the samples <https://github.com/lextudio/sharpsnmplib-samples>`_ .

 Install #SNMP Library via source code
 -------------------------------------

 #SNMP Library source code can be directly used in your project.

 #.
 Download the source code from `GitHub
-   <https://github.com/lextm/sharpsnmplib/releases>`_, or clone the repo
+   <https://github.com/lextudio/sharpsnmplib/releases>`_, or clone the repo
    directly.
 #.
 Run ``prepare.bat`` on Windows (or ``prepare.sh`` on non-Windows platforms)
    to prepare the code base for compilation.